GowthamAnbu/obsidian-v0/Affirmations/confident-person.md

+Be a Freakin' confident man with an absolutely owned Fuckin' kid Be a Freakin' confident man with an absolutely owned Fuckin' kid Be a Freakin' confident man with an absolutely owned Fuckin' kid

 Fuckin' kill the crybaby and be a freakin' confident man.
 Fuckin' kill the crybaby and be a freakin' confident man.
 Fuckin' kill the crybaby and be a freakin' confident man.